Workiva/react_testing_library/README.md

 ## Introduction

-The libraries in this package helps you to test Dart UI components in a user-centric way.
+The libraries in this package help you to test Dart UI components in a user-centric way.

 > [The more your tests resemble the way your software is used, the more confidence they can give you.][testing-library-intro]